DylanMeeus/springboot_jwt_blog/_posts/2016-01-07-more-benchmarks-virtual-dom-vs-angular-12-vs-mithril-js-vs-the-rest.markdown

 Deviation among most libraries is small in this graph, so one would expect hands-on usage to be pretty much the same for all of them except one (Angular 1).
 This is not the case.
 Even though Angular 1.x does feel sluggish compared to the pack, the difference between cito.js and Incremental DOM compared to the others is much bigger than it would appear.
 There must be something else going on behind the scenes (or this metric is either not measured correctly or useless).

 ![Dropped frame counts](https://cdn.auth0.com/blog/newdombenchs/droppedFrameCount.svg)
-In this graph Ember 1 and 2 are outshined by almost all of the other libraries.
-Dropped frames account for stuttering and other non-smooth behavior so it is an important metric for the subjective feeling of an application.
-Incremental DOM shines again, followed closely by Mithril and React.
+This chart shows the number of frames that take longer than 16.6ms to be drawn.
+They account for stuttering and other non-smooth behavior so it is an important metric for the subjective feeling of an application.
+Ember 1 and 2 are outshined by almost all of the other libraries.
+Incremental DOM, on the other hand, shines again, followed closely by Mithril and React.
 Again the results for cito.js are odd.
 We will review our testing environment to make sure background processes are not affecting these results.

 ![Total JavaScript execution times](https://cdn.auth0.com/blog/newdombenchs/Javascript.svg) This graph shows the total amount of time spent by the browser executing JavaScript code.
 Ember 1 and 2 are the slowest here, followed closely by Angular 1.x.
 Again the difference between Angular 1 and 2 is abysmal.
 In my limited experience with Angular 2, I would say it is a step in the right direction.
 Incremental DOM and React shine here, followed closely by Mithril and Virtual DOM.
 If it serves as any indication, when it comes to CPU metrics, React appears to be the most balanced, scoring wins and near wins in several benchmarks.